dinasv/CSBFinder/README.md

 - Many other improvement in the user interface

 ### Workflow Description
-The workflow of CSBFinder is given in the figure below.
+The workflow of CSBFinder-S is given in the figure below.

 **(A)** The input to the workflow is a dataset of input genomes, where each genome is modeled as a sequence of gene identifiers; A gene identifier indicates the corresponding gene orthology group as well as the strand (+/-) in which